 Operating profit, based on non-IFRS accounting rules that the company uses for internal projections, rose 15 percent to 1.17 billion euros, in line with analyst estimates.
 SAP plans to release detailed earnings July 24.

 SAP is betting on its new product categories to help exceed 20 billion euros in revenue by 2015, compared with 14.2 billion euros last year.
-The company announced new contracts with customers including Aareal Bank AG (ARL), McLaren Group and Cabela’s Inc. (CAB) during the quarter.
+The company announced new contracts with customers including Aareal Bank AG (ARL), McLaren Group and Cabela’s Inc. (CAB:US) during the quarter.

 SAP didn’t address its full-year forecast in its statement today.
 In January, it predicted non-IFRS operating profit to reach 5.05 billion euros to 5.25 billion euros and non-IFRS software and related service revenue to grow 10 percent to 12 percent.
 Both predictions assume constant currencies and include the acquisition of SuccessFactors Inc., which was completed earlier this year.